EnergieID/entsoe-py/README.md

 `python3 -m pip install entsoe-py`

 ## Usage
-The package comes with 2 clients:
+The package comes with 2 clients for the REST API:
 - [`EntsoeRawClient`](#EntsoeRawClient): Returns data in its raw format, usually XML or a ZIP-file containing XML's
 - [`EntsoePandasClient`](#EntsoePandasClient): Returns data parsed as a Pandas Series or DataFrame
 ### <a name="EntsoeRawClient"></a>EntsoeRawClient